2023 Most Popular International Relations & Security Bachelor's Degree Schools in California

 Check out the international relations bachelor's degree programs at these schools if you want to attend one of the most popular in California.

-Our analysis found University of Southern California to be the most popular school for international relations and national security students who want to pursue a bachelor’s degree in California.
-USC is a fairly large private not-for-profit school located in the large city of Los Angeles.
+Our 2023 rankings named University of Southern California the most popular school in California for international relations and national security students working on their bachelor’s degree.
+USC is a very large private not-for-profit school located in the large city of Los Angeles.

 Women make up 57% of the international relations majors at the school.